Amtrak & Via Rail Canada User Guide

 Cardinal (Washington, DC

-The Cardinal, the other train between Chicago and Washington, D.C., takes more time due to a longer route, but its route is outstandingly scenic.
+The Cardinal, the other train between Chicago and Washington, D.C., takes more time due to a longer route, but its route is very scenic.

 The Cardinal glides along the famous New